This page will outline for you the formalities and proper etiquette regarding your uniform, your school, your instructors and fellow students.

 The student is expected to understand and respect an overall code of conduct in the proper time to use Kenpo.
 Students unable to uphold this code will be sanctioned up to and including suspension or expulsion from Hensel Kenpo Karate.

 Instructors are to be treated with the greatest respect at all times.
+Mr. Hensel will be addressed as Mr. Hensel or Sifu.
 Any student acting as an instructor will be treated in the same manner.
 They are to be addressed as Mr. or Mrs./Ms. and their last name.

 - Class Attendance

 Students are expected to attend class regularly.
 We work together to learn our discipline and depend on each other to get the most out of our training.
-Students are strongly encouraged to attend at least one class per week to effectively learn Kenpo Karate.
+Students are strongly encouraged to attend at least two classes per week to effectively learn Kenpo Karate.

 - Late Students